eupnea-project/eupnea-project.github.io/README.md

 8. Reboot with the USB plugged in and press <kbd>CTRL</kbd>+<kbd>U</kbd> or select "External".

-After a short black screen, Eupnea should boot.
+After a short black screen Eupnea should boot.

 ## Enable Audio
 To enable audio on Eunea, follow the instructions below: